 Provision for health and wellbeing is good.
 The setting has an appropriate policy and procedures for safeguarding.
-All staff receive relevant training from the local authority and understand their roles and responsibilities.
+All staff receive relevant training and understand their roles and responsibilities well.
 Children are happy and secure in the company of adults at the setting and are willing to ask for help and support.
 Appropriate risk assessments are in place and are updated when necessary.